 Burping, vomiting, using mouthwashes, taking medications, or consuming a breath freshener prior to taking an Alcotest can also produce false readings.
 Alcohol-containing substances in your mouth give off a high alcohol vapor percentage, much greater than your lungs are capable of producing.
 If any of these were a factor, then there is a good chance that you are a victim of a faulty reading.

 A number of prerequisites must be filled before a breathalyzer reading is accepted as evidence into court.
-If the Alcotest machine is not calibrated once every six months with various alcohol solutions, the manufacturer does not certify the machine, or if the administering officer has not been properly trained to operate the machine, or is not up-to-date in certification, than your Alcotest results may not be admissible in court.
+If the Alcotest machine is not calibrated once every six months with various alcohol solutions, the manufacturer does not certify the machine, or if the administering officer has not been properly trained to operate the machine, or is not up-to-date in certification, then your Alcotest results may not be admissible in court.

 If your attorney can provide evidence that calls into question your breathalyzer reading, then the state is forced to make a less compelling case.
 Often, if presented with a strong argument, the prosecutor will agree to downgrade the offense.
 This can mean a world of difference if you’re looking at big fines, license suspension and jail time.